 Clicking this "share" button will open up the sharing menu, which has a handful of options:

 This is a complete, searchable list of all Supernotes users who have access to the card.
 You can change user roles, promoting trusted users to Moderators and demoting others to Ghosts.
+Authors are able to remove members permanently.

 Joining a Card